ELGAS Knowledge Hub

 NGLs – Natural Gas Liquids – or condensate are the heavier hydrocarbons that remain after the methane (dry natural gas) and impurities are removed.

-NGLs include isobutane, ethane, ethene, propene, isobutene, butadiene, pentane, pentene and pentanes plus, as well as propane and butane.
+NGLs include isobutane, ethane, ethene, propene, isobutene, butadiene, pentane, pentene and pentanes plus, as well as propane gas and butane gas.

 Natural gas liquids (NGL) range from 1% to 10% of the raw natural gas flow.

-Various Names for Liquefied Petroleum Gas – LPG
+LPG Meaning: Various Names for Liquified Petroleum Gas – LPG – LP Gas – Propane

-Liquefied petroleum gas LPG (liquified petroleum gas) when used in homes for cooking, heating and hot water it’s called LPG, LPG gas or LP gas.
+Liquified petroleum gas LPG (LP gas) when used in homes for cooking, heating and hot water it’s called LPG, LPG gas, LP gas, propane or propane gas.

 When used in vehicles LPG is generally called Autogas.